 If you’re looking to gain knowledge, motivation, or just some good business advice — look no further.
 We’ve asked 5 people to share with us the best business books they would recommend.

-Below, we’ve divided our list into categories — feel free to scroll through or click to jump straight to that category:
+Below, we’ve divided our list into categories — feel free to scroll through and read away!

 Best business books for freelancers

 It’s a well-known pastime of freelancers to read anything and everything they can find.
 One of the things about freelancing is that you need to constantly educate yourself in order to make progress.

 When you stop learning, you’ll stop earning pretty soon.
 Most freelancers will, therefore, look to learn from the experts; those who know their stuff, and try to emulate them in order to remain at the top.